YACS-RCOS/yacs.n/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

-**Related Issue**
+**Related Issues**

-Note which issue number this issue closes.
+Note which issue number(s) this Pull Request closes

 *Example:*
 > closes #113

 **Database Changes/Migrations**

-If you added/modified a table, notify people of schema change here.
+If you added/modified a table, notify people of schema change here

 *Example:*
 > Added table `account_semester_selection` for a mapping from a students account and semester to a class and section (aka class/section selections)

 **Added/Altered API Routes***

-List added/altered API Routes, example:
+List added/altered API Routes

 *Example:*
 > Added: `GET /api/class/FALL-2020` - Fetch all classes from semester (Fall-2020)